code-423n4/2022-09-party-findings/data/sryysryy-G.md

 ##  CACHE THE LENGTH OF ARRAYS IN LOOPS
+Caching the array length outside a loop saves reading it on each iteration, as long as the array's length is not changed during the loop.
+*There are 12 instances of this issue*
 ```solidity
 contracts/crowdfund/CollectionBuyCrowdfund.sol::62 => for (uint256 i; i < hosts.length; i++) {
 contracts/crowdfund/Crowdfund.sol::180 => for (uint256 i = 0; i < contributors.length; ++i) {